black-parrot/black-parrot-sim/README.md

 ### Ubuntu

     sudo apt-get install autoconf automake autotools-dev cmake curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev wget byacc device-tree-compiler python gtkwave uuid-dev vim-common virtualenv python-yaml

+We need the `orderedmultidict` Python package too, but it is not packaged by default.
+Installing it from PyPI works:

+    pip install --user orderedmultidict

 BlackParrot has been tested extensively on CentOS 7.
 We have many users who have used Ubuntu for development.
 If not on a relatively recent version of these OSes, we suggest using a